-Insulating windows in period homes is a good idea when the weather starts to get colder.
-By insulating your windows, you can keep the heat in, lowering your heating costs.
-You also don’t have to deal with a cold draft as you wake up in the morning, something that every member of the home will greatly appreciate.
+Insulating single-glazed windows in period homes is a good idea when the weather gets colder.
+You can keep the heat in by insulating your windows and lowering your heating costs.
+You also don’t have to deal with a cold draft as you wake up in the morning, something that every home member will greatly appreciate.

-But how do you insulate your windows?
+But how do you insulate your single glazed windows?
 Well, you have several options for insulating windows.
-Many of these insulation techniques are simple and cheap; others are a bit more costly but much more long term.
+Many of these insulation techniques are simple and cheap; others are more costly but much more long-term.

 Before we get to insulating techniques for windows, let’s first find out how to check your windows.
-Some of your windows may not need any insulation at all, while others may need several solutions.
+Some of your windows may not need any insulation, while others may need several solutions.

 There are several very simple ways of checking which of your windows need to be insulated:

 The feel test is as simple as running your hand around the window frame to feel for any air that is getting in.
-It’s usually a lot easier to feel the air on a windy or cold day.
+It’s usually easier to feel the air on a windy or cold day.
 If you can feel the air coming through the window frame, you will need to insulate that window.
-Pro tip: dip your finger in water prior to running it along with with the frame.
-This will make your finger much more sensitive to the cold air and help you detect any drafts a lot easier.
+Pro tip: dip your finger in water before running it along with the frame.
+This will make your finger much more sensitive to the cold air and help you detect any drafts more easily.

 Light checks can be done on a sunny day, or you can use a torch.
 Of course, using a torch can be tricky if the windows are upstairs, but if you have a brave companion to help, put them to work.
-The idea is simple, if light shines through the window frame, it will need to be insulated.
+The idea is simple; if light shines through the window frame, it must be insulated.
 This is the trickiest method of all three, but it can help if you have a sunny day or a brave friend!

 Take your time, and you should be able to identify which of your windows need to be insulated with these three methods.
 Now let’s find out how to insulate your windows, shall we?

-There are a number of short term ways to insulate your windows over the colder months.
+There are several short-term ways to insulate your windows over the colder months.
 These will likely only last one winter, and most will make the windows unusable during that time.
 They are, however, cost-effective solutions and very simple to do without too much DIY knowledge.

 So, these insulation methods can, at least, see you through your first winter in a period home.
-After that, it is really worth looking into the longer term insulation solutions below this section.
+After that, it is worth looking into the longer-term insulation solutions below this section.

-This is self-adhesive tape that will stick directly to your window frame and provide a really nice seal.
-It is very simple to apply, and if you’re careful, you may even still be able to use your window after applying it.
-This tape won’t eliminate all of the draughts, but it will do a fairly good job.
+This self-adhesive tape will stick directly to your window frame and provide a nice seal.
+It is very simple to apply, and if you’re careful, you may still be able to use your window after applying it.
+This tape won’t eliminate all draughts, but it will do a fairly good job.

 If you have cracks in your window, you can use weather-seal tape to seal them and ensure they won’t get bigger with storms and rain.
-Weather-seal tape is widely available and will last a good few months and prevent air from getting in the gaps in the crack.
+Weather-seal tape is widely available and will last a good few months to prevent air from getting in the cracks’ gaps.

 You can use nail polish to fill in the crack too.
 Clear is best unless you want to get funky!
 This works extremely well, but you do need a few coats of nail polish on each crack.
 If you take your time with the nail polish, you’ll never even notice it was there.
 The nail polish will wear away in a few months, though.